chrisaga/xochitl-fs/README.md

-# Annother FUSE filesystem wrapper for reMarkable documents (Work in progress)
+# Another FUSE filesystem wrapper for reMarkable documents (Work in progress)

 ## Context and motivation